David Bordwell's website on cinema click for CV

 The four-part structure is far from transparent.
 It might be taken as a series of episodes from the trio’s lives.
 The first film, “Specters of the New World,” which presents Jingu as a professor himself, would have to take place in the present, and the following three would then be presenting flashbacks to the Jingu-Oki-Song triangle.
 In that case, the first segment would prove that Jingu did not wind up with Oki, as he’s married to another woman.

 Perhaps, though, all four films are free hypothetical variations on the central situation.
 I’m not sure that we can easily arrange the events in the second, third, and fourth episodes chronologically.
 The films could be presenting successive groups of events, or events scattered across a single time span and then selectively gathered around one of the central characters.
-The second episode is largely organized around Jingu’s range of knowledge; the second is confined to professor Song; and the third is explicitly presented as Oki’s own thoughts.
+The first episode is largely organized around Jingu’s range of knowledge; the second is confined to professor Song; and the third is explicitly presented as Oki’s own thoughts.
 Earlier Hong films have offered us contrasting, even incompatible plots built out of a core group of characters.
 Oki’s Movie may be using the framing conceit of student films (none of which is plausible as a student film) to give us a suite of variants on the love triangle.

 The idea of ambiguous variation is made explicit in the final mini-film, “Oki’s Movie.”
 It’s a sustained exercise in—yes, again—crosscutting.
 This episode alternates two excursions to Mount Acha, one with each man.
 Shot by shot, we see different courtship styles and we hear her differing reactions to her two lovers.
 Was she dating both men at once?
 When did the two excursions take place?
 Which one occurred first?
 As these questions are juggled, we get a rapid checklist of Oki’s attitudes, in voice-over, toward both these minor-key losers.